samboy/ChessGraphics/README.md

 # Using the fonts

-Both fonts have the same mapping:
+All fonts here have the same mapping:

 * `A` is a white upsidedown bishop
 * `S` is a black upsidedown bishop